 Causes of ED

 Aging comes with additional challenges.
 The older we get, the more vulnerable we become to certain health conditions.
-For example, erection dysfunction is more frequent or worse in older men.
+For example, erection dysfunction is more frequent or wore in older men.

 Data shows that by the time they hit 40, around 12% of men will have experienced at least one episode of ED.
 The number keeps increasing with every decade of life.
 Over half of men aged 70 and above show some signs of ED.